-This management's discussion and analysis ("MD&A") has been prepared by Sylla Gold Corp.'s, formerly, Atlantic Industrial Minerals Incorporated, ("Sylla" or the "Company") management and provides a review of the Company's operating and financial performance for the year ended February 28, 2022, as well as a view of future prospects.
-The MD&A should be read in conjunction with Sylla's audited consolidated financial statements for the years ended February 28, 2022 and 2021.
+This management's discussion and analysis ("MD&A") has been prepared by Sylla Gold Corp.'s, ("Sylla" or the "Company") management and provides a review of the Company's operating and financial performance for the sixmonth period ended August 31, 2022, as well as a view of future prospects.
+The MD&A should be read in conjunction with Sylla's unaudited condensed interim consolidated financial statements for the six-month period ended August 31, 2022; and, audited consolidated financial statements for the year ended February 28, 2022.
 Additional information related to the Company is filed electronically on the System for Electronic Document Analysis and Retrieval (SEDAR) and is available online at www.sedar.com.